molmod/ThermoLIB/README.md

 # Documentation

-More information on the features of ThermoLIB and how to use them, including tutorials can be found at TODO.
+More information on the features of ThermoLIB and how to use them, including tutorials can be found at [https://molmod.github.io/thermolib](https://molmod.github.io/thermolib).

 # Therms of use